cloudfoundry-attic/lattice-release/docs/ltc.md

 If the Lattice API is password protected, `ltc` will prompt you for a username and password.

 Run `ltc target` with no arguments to get the current target.
+It will also indicate whether a droplet store is available.

+> As of v0.3.0, `ltc target` looks for a droplet store bundled with Lattice to enable Buildpacks functionality.

-## Launching and Managing Applications
+## Launching Docker Applications

 ### `ltc create`